-- Being careful with whitespace and CTA placement.
-Emails with too much text or numerous calls-to-action (CTAs) can quickly appear cluttered and turn recipients off.
+- Being careful with whitespace and call to action (CTA) placement.
+Emails with too much text or numerous CTAs can quickly appear cluttered and turn recipients off.

 - Optimize your emails for “tapability” by isolating CTAs and making links and buttons large enough for wide fingers to easily click on them.

 The goal of your email is to communicate something important to your readers, so you want to make sure that they can get the message in the easiest way.

 Fulfilling any promises that you made to subscribers at the time of sign-up is essential.
 Whether you bill your emails as a weekly roundup of the industry’s best articles, daily inspiration, monthly professional tips, or something else, you need to send emails consistently and in accordance with that original promise.